-137A of principal dwelling. i. pproval of minor improvements or Accessory Structures as listed in Section 21- the Town ordinances that do not negatively affect the appearance of the (7/21/09) (b) Proced ocedure (7/21/09) to the are complete.
-If i.
-All Design Review Board application forms and appropriate fees shall be submitted Zoning Administrator and/or his designee who will determine if the forms complete, the following action(s) may take place: (7/21/09) requested may be Review Board (DRB) by the Zoning Review Board at its r next regu All properties: Zoning Administrator or his/her designee may review the improvements or added Accessory Structures.
-After review, the request approved or deferred to the next regularly scheduled Design meeting.
-All approved projects will be reported in writing Administrator or his/her designee to the Design scheduled meeting.
-(7/21/09) (9) Staff level revi Appropriateness.
-(7) oproval of minor refinements to designs that have already received a Certificate of (a) reviewed herein.
-(7/21/09) and approved at the Staff level in accordance with the procedures prescribed treatments, a i.
-Minor refinements to design elements, such as but not limited to: roofs, fascia doors, columns, windows, siding, trim details or lattice that have already received Certificate of Appropriateness. $(7/21/09)$ (b) (b) Procedure (7/21/09) to the Zoning Administrator or his/her designee who initially determines All Design Review Board application forms and appropriate fees shall be submitted Zoning Administrator or his/her designee who initially determines whether complete.
-If complete, the following action(s) may take place: (7/21/09) next reported Review All properties: Zoning Administrator or his/her designee may review minor refinements.
-After review, the request may be approved or deferred to the regularly scheduled DRB meeting.
-All approved minor refinements will be in writing by the Zoning Administrator or his/her designee to the Design Board at its next regularly scheduled meeting.
-(7/21/09) (10) Notice and Appeal.
-(7/21/09) a.
+- i.
+Approval of minor improvements or Accessory Structures as listed in Section 21-137A of the Town ordinances that do not negatively affect the appearance of the principal dwelling.
+(7/21/09) - (b) Procedure (7/21/09) - i.
+All Design Review Board application forms and appropriate fees shall be submitted to the Zoning Administrator and/or his designee who will determine if the forms are complete.
+If complete, the following action(s) may take place: (7/21/09) - 1.
+All properties: Zoning Administrator or his/her designee may review the requested improvements or added Accessory Structures.
+After review, the request may be approved or deferred to the next regularly scheduled Design Review Board (DRB) meeting.
+All approved projects will be reported in writing by the Zoning Administrator or his/her designee to the Design Review Board at its next regularly scheduled meeting.
+(7/21/09) - (9) Staff level review and approval of minor refinements to designs that have already received a Certificate of Appropriateness.
+(7/21/09) - (a) Notwithstanding provisions to the contrary in this chapter, the following items may be reviewed and approved at the Staff level in accordance with the procedures prescribed herein.
+(7/21/09) - i.
+Minor refinements to design elements, such as but not limited to: roofs, fascia treatments, doors, columns, windows, siding, trim details or lattice that have already received a Certificate of Appropriateness.
+(7/21/09) - (b) Procedure (7/21/09) - i.
+All Design Review Board application forms and appropriate fees shall be submitted to the Zoning Administrator or his/her designee who initially determines whether the forms are complete.
+If complete, the following action(s) may take place: (7/21/09) - 1.
+All properties: Zoning Administrator or his/her designee may review minor refinements.
+After review, the request may be approved or deferred to the next regularly scheduled DRB meeting.
+All approved minor refinements will be reported in writing by the Zoning Administrator or his/her designee to the Design Review Board at its next regularly scheduled meeting.
+(7/21/09) - (10) Notice and Appeal.
+(7/21/09) - a.
 A Notice of Staff approval of minor improvements, accessory structures, or alterations to an approved Certificate of Appropriateness must be posted on the property by the Town.
-This Notice will be conspicuous location on the property immediately upon receiving approval for the proposed work, and must remain visible for the duration of the appeals period.
+This Notice will be posted in a conspicuous location on the property immediately upon receiving approval for the proposed work, and must remain visible for the duration of the appeals period.
 The notice does not replace a building permit.
-(7/21/09)

-b.
+(7/21/09) - b.
 Appeals of the Staff review must be made in writing to the Zoning Administrator or his/her designee within ten (10) business days from the date of approval or posting, whichever is later.
 Application information and materials will be made available at Sullivan's Island Town Hall.
 Any appeals will be considered at the next regularly scheduled Design Review Board meeting.
-(7/21/09)

-c.
-If an owner elects to proceed upon receipt of Staff approval prior to the expiration of the appeal prior to resolution of an appeal filed within the appeal period, whichever is later, the owner will do risk of having the Staff decision reversed by the Design Review Board.
+(7/21/09) - c.
+If an owner elects to proceed upon receipt of Staff approval prior to the expiration of the appeal period or prior to resolution of an appeal filed within the appeal period, whichever is later, the owner will do so at the risk of having the Staff decision reversed by the Design Review Board.
 (7/21/09)